kragen/derctuo/transaction-per-call.md

-2. By making coordinate search practical, it can make many programs “invertible” in practice (in the sense that you can in practice find an input that produces a given output, not in the sense that such an input exists or is unique), permitting the practical solution of a wide variety of inverse problems.
+2. By making coordinate search practical, it can make many programs “invertible” in practice (in the sense that you can in practice find an input that produces a desired output, not in the sense that such an input exists or is unique), permitting the practical solution of a wide variety of inverse problems.
 The optimization procedure can